Richard Perkins Genealogy

 increase to be delivered by my Executor when he shall come to the age of

-twenty-one years.
 Item: I gave Devise and bequeath unto my well beloved

 friend Rich'd Perkins of the county and province afs'd Cooper whome I